cdoame/css-exercises/foundations/flex/04-flex-information/README.md

 - There is 32px between the title and the 'items.' (done)
 - There is 52px between each item. (done)
 - The items are arranged horizontally on the page. (done)
-- The items are only 200px wide and the text wraps.
+- The items are only 200px wide and the text wraps. (done)
-- The item text is centered.
+- The item text is centered. (done)